BobAubouin/hypotension_pred/README.md

 ## Use

-### Download the dataset
+### Download raw data from VitalDB

 The data used are from the [VitalDB](https://vitaldb.net/) open dataset.
+You must read the [Data Use Agreement](https://vitaldb.net/dataset/#h.vcpgs1yemdb5) before using it.

-To download them you can use the package's command `python -m hp_pred.dataset_download`.
+ To download the data you can use the package's command `python -m hp_pred.dataset_download`.
 The help command outputs the following:

 ```
 usage: dataset_download.py [-h] [-l {CRITICAL,FATAL,ERROR,WARN,WARNING,INFO,DEBUG,NOTSET}] [-s GROUP_SIZE] [-o OUTPUT_FOLDER]